Innisfree Hotels Digital Advertising Costs

 Before we discuss the changes, let’s talk about the previous approach – and how we got here.

-Bee Loud launched a digital ad program for Innisfree properties three years ago on Google Adwords and Facebook.
+Our in-house agency launched a digital ad program for Innisfree properties three years ago on Google Adwords and Facebook.
 Our strategies were fairly straightforward.

 On Google, we wanted our hotel websites to appear at the top of the Search Engine Results Page (SERPS) when users searched for relevant terms, such as ‘hotels orange beach alabama.’